Testing Management: What It Really Means to Lead Quality

 The Media and Entertainment App Testing Process

 On one hand, the process of OTT application testing is not that different from the typical steps QA engineers take when testing other software products.
-On the other hand, as we’ve covered in our previous longread, there are some undeniable peculiarities of streaming testing that require the engineers to possess knowledge of the industry and platform-specific techniques, tools, and steps.
+On the other hand, there are some undeniable peculiarities of streaming testing that require the engineers to possess knowledge of the industry and platform-specific techniques, tools, and steps.

 At the same time, there is no one-size-fits-all approach to testing OTT products simply because they can be very different in media types, scale, availability on different platforms, and other features.
 For example, as evidenced by our experience in testing an audio streaming platform, the mind map approach can prove to be very effective when the product has robust functionality and different parameters influencing its performance.